Józef Wrycza: The Second World War

-After the defeat and occupation of Poland during the Second World War, Wrycza was involved along with members of the National Party in various resistance activities under the pseudonym "Rawycz."
-He was actively recruited by the region-wide resistance organization "Kashubian Griffin" for his leadership qualities as soldier and as priest; he was already well known to its leadership, many of whom had also belonged to the Society of Young Kashubians.
+After the defeat and occupation of Poland during the Second World War, Wrycza was involved along with members of the National Party in various resistance activities under the pseudonym Rawycz.
+He was actively recruited by the region-wide resistance organization Kashubian Griffin for his leadership qualities as soldier and as priest; he was already well known to its leadership, many of whom had also belonged to the Society of Young Kashubians.
 On 7 July 1941 Wrycza became president of an expanded version of the organization which was now called Pomeranian Griffin at his instance.
 Although Wrycza resigned from active leadership of Pomeranian Griffin in Spring 1943, such was his status that the organization mounted a disinformation campaign to convince the Germans that he was dead.
 Despite the German Army's best efforts to locate the so-called "priest general," Wrycza remained safely at the small hamlet of Czarna Dąbrowa near Bytow for the duration of the war.

 Postwar career

-After the German Army was driven from Pomerania, Wrycza took up the struggle against the Soviets under the pseudonym of 'Śmiały."
-Yet this fight was not to be won for decades, and he returned to his full-time priestly ministry at Wiele, and from 1948 onward, in Tuchola.
+After the German Army was driven from Pomerania, Wrycza took up the struggle against the Soviets under the pseudonym of Śmiały.
+Yet this vision was not to be achieved until after his death, and he returned to his full-time priestly ministry in Wiele, and from 1948 onward, in Tuchola.
 Even then, he maintained the greatest possible resistance to Communist policies; it may well have been that his reputation as a Polish hero kept him out of prison.
 He died in Tuchola on 4 December 1961 and is buried in the parish cemetery there.
 His funeral became the occasion of a great patriotic celebration.
 On 4 December 2011 a monument in honor of Wrycza was dedicated in Tuchola on the fiftieth anniversary of his death.